-Currently, Second Harvest is providing backpacks for 300 children at nine locations in Allentown, Bethlehem, and Easton school districts.
+Currently, Second Harvest is providing backpacks for more than 300 children each week at nine locations in Allentown, Bethlehem, and Easton school districts.

 Cooking Matters is a program of Share Our Strength, a national anti-hunger organization that aspires to end hunger and poverty in the United States with the primary goal of ending childhood hunger with its No Kid Hungry Campaign.
 Second Harvest offers this program in partnership with Share Our Strength.

 Cooking Matters at the Store

 Cooking Matters at the Store is a one-time, interactive grocery store tour that provides low-income families with hands-on education as they shop for food, giving them skills to compare foods for cost and nutrition.
 Participants learn how to plan and budget for healthy, affordable, and delicious meals for their families.

 Cooking Matters at the Store tours are offered for between 5 and 10 participants in Carbon, Lehigh, and Northampton counties.